-- Students must have completed all Level I IR and Semester 1 Level II courses. - A student who has done GOVT3051 is not eligible for selection to do GOVT3056. - GOVT3056 is offered to the top 25 finalizing, full-time IR Major students based on the degree GPA and subject to availability of suitable placements. - Students are usually notified of their selection for the internship in Semester 2 of Level II and provided with further details by the programme coordinator. - The Internship is usually done over a 4-week period during the summer months.
+- Students must have completed all Level I IR and Semester 1 Level II courses. - A student who has done GOVT3051 is not eligible for selection to do GOVT3056. - GOVT3056 is offered to the top 25 finalizing, full-time IR Major students based on the degree GPA and subject to availability of suitable placements. - Students are usually notified of their selection for the internship in Semester 2 of Level II and provided with further details by the programme coordinator. - The Internship is usually done over a 4-week period during the summer immediately following the end of the Level II academic year.